MEET OUR BOARD OF DIRECTORS & STAFF

 President, Napa Valley Vine Trail

+Chuck and his wife, Anne, are the founders of Vineyard 29, a premium winery in Napa Valley.
+Prior to Vineyard 29, Chuck spent over twenty-five years creating, financing, working in and advising startup high technology companies. including Covad Communications, which he co-founded in 1996 to provide broadband data services to homes and businesses.
+Chuck was also the President & CEO of Visioneer Communications and was a general partner at the venture capital firm, InterWest Partners.
+Chuck began his Silicon Valley career as the product manager for the 8086 microprocessor at Intel.
 In Napa Valley, Chuck is involved in several non profit organizations including board member of the St. Helena Hospital and chair of its Foundation in 2010, President of the Napa Valley Vine Trail Coalition, which is designing, funding and building a 47 mile hiking and biking trail from the Vallejo Ferry Terminal to Calistoga and President of NapaLearns, a group focused on accelerating the adoption of project based learning and digital technology, curriculum, and associated professional development in all the schools in Napa Valley.
-Chuck is the President of RAD Napa.

 Greg Brun